1972 Porsche 914 1.7 with 2.0 Liter Swap

 - Subaru and Mercedes-Benz national dealer website programs

-I’m easy to work with and build platforms on the owner’s web account which I can set up if they don’t have one.
-That way the client owns everything, has 24/7 access and can give login credentials to anyone.
-So essentially if I get hit by a bus, you didn’t need me anyway.
+I’m easy to work with and build platforms on the owner’s web account which I set up if they don’t have one.
+That way the client owns everything, has 24/7 access and can give login credentials to anyone they deem fit to make changes.
+So essentially if I get hit by a bus, you can get along without me.